-The purpose of the opening statement is for each party to explain to the Hearing Panel why it should find in the party's favor.
+The purpose of the opening statement is for each party to respond to the investigative report (which is not evidence) and record and explain to the Hearing Panel why it should find in the party's favor.
 The parties may not add, or address information not contained in the investigative record before the Hearing Panel, as the Hearing Panel will not consider new information.
 Nor may the parties address issues that pertain to sanctions and remedies.
 The Hearing Panel does not consider these issues when determining responsibility.
 The parties may appropriately raise such issues in their Impact/Mitigation Statements.